CLOSE

 F. Local Activities

-All Employees and Volunteers will be required to comply with all of the Child Protection First!
+All Employees and Volunteers will be required to comply with all the Child Protection First!
 Policies during Dawson-sponsored local activities.

 G. Non-local Activities

-All participants should have written parental consent and a notarized or witnessed medical release form.
+All minor participants should have written parental consent and a notarized or witnessed medical release form.
 Consent forms may be completed for a one-year period and should be renewed annually.
 All Employees and Volunteers shall be required to comply with all of Dawson's policies including, but not limited to, those outlined in Child Protection First! during Dawson-sponsored non-local activities.

 H. Preschool Security Policies and Age-Specific Guidelines

 Dawson Memorial Baptist Church has a detailed, working preschool and children’s security policy that should be conscientiously followed.
-All Employees and Volunteers shall abide by the preschool and children’s security policy as well as any other applicable age-specific guidelines and Child Protection First!
+All Employees and Volunteers shall abide by the preschool and children’s security policy as well as any other applicable age-specific guidelines.
+Child Protection First!
 Questions about these policies should be directed to the Minister to Preschoolers, Minister to Children, the appropriate age-group minister or Executive Pastor.

 I. Weekday Programs